 Using the plan we’ve created, we’ll take a look at what days we can get direct flights on, what days are the cheapest to travel and just what makes the most sense to ensure minimal time spent travelling around.
 This may involve tweaking your original plan, as it may be cheaper or easier to fly a day or two either side of your original plans.
-We try to book as many direct flights as we can to minimize the time spent waiting around at airports, so if we have to change my flights to be a day earlier or later we will always take that option!
+We try to book as many direct flights as we can to minimise the time spent waiting around at airports, so if we have to change my flights to be a day earlier or later we will always take that option!

 A great way to figure this out is to use a website like Skyscanner, which lets you choose options like direct flights only and weed out all the options that you wouldn’t be interested in.
 It’s also super easy to find results from all the different airlines and booking pages, so you can see not only the different flight paths and times, but also how much they are on all the different booking sites.

 3. Then book your internal flights